From Alberta to the Atlantic - Man Pleads Guilty in Strange Sable Island Boat Theft Saga

 In one discussion with the judge before being cut off by his legal aid lawyer, Saleh said he “took a half-a-million-dollar loss out there.
 I had a big business and I left in fear of my life.”

-Saleh claimed the decision to flee was ultimately driven by his concern for his safety, rather than a specific destination or maritime plan, and said the financial losses he experienced — including the “half-a-million-dollar loss” — contributed to his actions.
+Saleh claimed the decision to flee was ultimately driven by his concern for his safety, rather than a specific destination or maritime plan, and said his financial troubles — including the “half-a-million-dollar loss” — contributed to his actions.

 The Arrest and Multi-Agency Search

-Five days after the theft from the Lennox Passage Yacht Club was reported, Canadian federal fisheries officers spotted the vessel during an aerial patrol near near St-Pierre &-Miquelon, a small French territory located near Newfoundland’s southern coast.
+Five days after the theft from the Lennox Passage Yacht Club was reported, Canadian federal fisheries officers spotted the vessel during an aerial patrol near near St-Pierre &-Miquelon, a small French territory near Newfoundland’s southern coast.
 Authorities then lost its track, but relocated it two days later near Sable Island -- several hundred kilometres to the southwest and closer to its original destination -- without power and seemingly adrift.
 Saleh was taken into custody without incident.
-It's likely the vessel ran out of fuel and Saleh would have succumbed to an unfortunate fate had he not been found by authorities.
+It's likely the vessel ran out of fuel, or otherwise incurred mechanical trouble, and Saleh would have succumbed to an unfortunate fate had he not been found by authorities.

 Plea Deal and Sentencing